-During the quarter ended March 31, 2013 we issued \$71.3 million in aggregate principal amount of 2025 Notes, including the exercise of the overallotment option, for net proceeds of \$68.8 million after underwriting discounts and offering costs.
-Interest on the 2025 Notes is paid quarterly on February 1, May 1, August 1 and November 1, at a rate of 6.25% per year, commencing on May 1, 2013.
+In January 2013 we issued \$71.3 million in aggregate principal amount of 2025 Notes, including the exercise of the over-allotment option, for net proceeds of \$68.8 million after underwriting discounts and offering costs.
+Interest on the 2025 Notes is paid quarterly on February 1, May 1, August 1 and November 1, at a rate of 6.25% per year.
 The 2025 Notes mature on February 1, 2025.
 We may redeem the 2025 Notes in whole or in part at any time or from time to time on or after February 1, 2016.
 The 2025 Notes are general, unsecured obligations and will rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
-The 2025 Notes are structurally subordinate to our SBA debentures and the assets pledged or secured under our Credit Facility.
+The 2025 Notes are structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.
 Our 2025 Notes trade on the NYSE under the symbol "PNTA."